 Understanding this will give you so much peace and will keep you from comparing yourself to another mom, friend, co-worker, or even yourself from an earlier season in life.
 We’ve all been there.

-Ain’t nobody got time for comparing themselves to other people!
+Comparing ourselves to others is a total waste of our energy.
 Seriously.
-It only opens the door for insecurities, self-doubt, and overwhelm.
+It only opens the door to insecurities, self-doubt, and overwhelm.
 So don’t do it!

 Choose to be present in the season you’re in.
 Instead of stressing over what you can’t do or where you want to go – give yourself permission to enjoy where you are now.

 If you find yourself in a tough or challenging season, remember that seasons are always changing and it won’t always be like this.
 Conversely, if you’re in a great season don’t forget to soak it all in and live in the moment because seasons are always evolving.